sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 published: true
 ---

+TODO: Find out whether removing Stripe is necessary in the new template through configs or if we still need explicit removal instructions

 ## Removing Stripe

 In this guide, we will go through the minimum changes needed to make the